 Get support when you need it

 When you’re a student at Virginia Tech, you’ll find that you have many different families and individuals to turn to when you need support.
 If you run into some challenges, first reach out to your CNRE academic advisor.
-He or she can help with any academic issues or help you get connected with other campus services.
+She can help with any academic issues or help you get connected with other campus services.

 Settle in to your new home: Blacksburg

 You’ll start getting to know your new home when you first visit or attend an open house program.
 Then, when move-in day arrives and your first semester starts, make it a point to experience the best of Virginia Tech, Blacksburg, and the New River Valley.
 If you like the outdoors, you won’t be disappointed, but there are plenty of other activities to try and places to visit — we’d say about four years’ worth!